nicholastay/passgen/README.md

 ## Install

-passgen is packaged for Fedora Linux and Homebrew.
+passgen is officially packaged for Fedora Linux and Homebrew, as these are the platforms I use.

 ```
 # Fedora (COPR)